cscorley/dissertation/chapters/4_dit/3_discussion.md

 situations; we will now discuss each of these situations in detail.

-#### Batch changesets are better than batch shapshot *and* batch changesets are better than changesets in the simulated environment
+#### Batch changesets are better than batch snapshot *and* batch changesets are better than changesets in the simulated environment

-#### Batch changesets are better than batch shapshot *and* changesets in the simulated environment are better than batch changesets
+#### Batch changesets are better than batch snapshot *and* changesets in the simulated environment are better than batch changesets

 #### Batch snapshot are better than batch changeset *and* changesets in the simulated environment are better than batch changesets